This plugin provides a tool for performing sentiment Analysis on textual data.

 How To Use

+First, make sure your text data is stored in a dataset, inside a text column, with one row for each document.
 Using the recipe is very straightforward.
-Just plug in your dataset, select the column containing the texts you are interested in scoring and run the recipe!
+Just plug in your dataset, select the column containing the documents you are interested in scoring and run the recipe!

 You can tick the “Output confidence scores” box to output the model’s confidence for each prediction.